SimonGomezUniv/doc/td_rtfm.md

 ## Score Management

-Our Motus app is growing in popularity, and player want to keep track of their score on multiple device We are in a micro-service course, we are going to build a dedicated micro-service for this feature, and update our existing score management system

-### Conception of the score management microservice

-Decide and document the API you will implement for your scoring system.
+Document the API you will implement for your scoring system.
+T
-This API has to be in a dedicated server and should not be implemented in the same codebase as the motus APP.
+his API has to be in a dedicated server and should not be implemented in the same codebase as the motus APP.
 You should be able to document in your Readme the answer to the following questions :
 - which server are you gone use ?
 - which port are you gone use ?